-Chipotle restaurant under investigation after illness scare: Report
+Chipotle restaurant under investigation after illness scare: report

-(Reuters) - Shares of Chipotle Mexican Grill Inc fell as much as 3.3 percent after a report that public health officials are investigating a possible illness outbreak in one of the company's restaurant in Los Angeles.
+(Reuters) - Shares of Chipotle Mexican Grill Inc <CMG.N> fell as much as 3.3 percent after a report that public health officials are investigating a possible illness outbreak in one of the company's restaurants in Los Angeles.

 An email from the Los Angeles Health Department's Acute Communicable Disease Control unit says the agency "is aware of reports of illness and is investigating" according to the Business Insider report.